AdobeDocs/destination-sdk.en/help/docs-framework/use-github-interface-to-create-documentation.md

 1. In your new file in GitHub, paste in the content of the [destination template](/help/docs-framework/self-service-template.md).
 Download the template [here](assets/yourdestination-template.md.zip).
 Unzip it to extract the `.md` file template.
 2. In the GitHub interface, edit the template with relevant information for your destination.
 Follow the instructions in the template.
-3. For any screenshots or images that you plan on using, use the GitHub interface to upload the files to `experience-platform.en/help/destinations/assets/catalog/` and link to them from the page you are authoring.
+3. For any screenshots or images that you plan on using, use the GitHub interface to upload the files to `experience-platform.en/help/destinations/catalog/[...]`, where `[...]` is the desired category for your destination.
+For example, if you are adding a personalization destination to Experience Platform, select the `personalization` category.
+You need to link to images from the page you are authoring.
 See [instructions how to link to images](https://docs.adobe.com/content/help/en/contributor/contributor-guide/writing-essentials/linking.html#link-to-images).

    >[!TIP]
    >